pro-well-plan/pwptemp/README.md

 * **Muhammad Suleman** - *Initial work* - [msfazal](https://github.com/msfazal)

-See also the list of [contributors](https://github.com/jcamiloangarita/WT/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/jcamiloangarita/WT/graphs/contributors) involved in this project.

 ## History ##
 Pwptemp was initially written and is maintained by [Pro Well Plan